AGSweeney/EthernetIP-Scale/README.md

 This device implements full LLDP support for automatic neighbor discovery on Ethernet networks, allowing network management tools to discover and display the network topology.

+**LLDP Implementation**: This project's LLDP implementation is based on code from the [OpENer LLDP branch](https://github.com/EIPStackGroup/OpENer/tree/LLDP), which provides LLDP Management Object (Class 0x109) and LLDP Data Table Object (Class 0x10A) as CIP objects.
+The LLDP component has been adapted for ESP32-P4 with ESP-NETIF L2 TAP integration, FreeRTOS timers, and NVS configuration storage.
+The LLDP component is located in `components/lldp/` and includes modifications by Adam G. Sweeney for ESP32-P4 platform integration.

 ### Overview

 LLDP is an IEEE 802.1AB standard protocol that allows devices to advertise their identity, capabilities, and management information to directly connected neighbors on an Ethernet network.
 This implementation provides: